-5.37.
-On con npletion of the remediation works, a verification report is required to be submitted to the Plannir ng Authority.
-The Planning Authority will not discharge any planning condition relating to land co ontamination until a Verification Report has been submitted and approved in writing.
-The report should include: details of the sampling strategy as carried out details of whom carried out the work details and justification of any changes from the original remediation statement Information on any unexpected discoveries or hotspots encountered and the steps taken to address this Substantiating data including where appropriate: • Laboratory and in situ test results Gas and groundwater monitoring data Summary data plots and tables relating to clean up criteria Plans showing treatment areas and details of any differences from original remediation statement • Waste management documentation - copies of consignment notes, receipts etc. Confirmation that remedial objectives have been met Including any evidence that demonstrates whether the remediation objectives have been
+- 5.36.
+On completion of the remediation works, a verification report is required to be submitted to the Planning Authority.
+The Planning Authority will not discharge any planning condition relating to land contamination until a Verification Report has been submitted and approved in writing.
+The report should include: - details of the sampling strategy as carried out - details of whom carried out the work - details and justification of any changes from the original remediation statement - Information on any unexpected discoveries or hotspots encountered and the steps taken to address this - Substantiating data including where appropriate: - " Laboratory and in situ test results - " Gas and groundwater monitoring data - " Summary data plots and tables relating to clean up criteria - " Plans showing treatment areas and details of any differences from original remediation statement - " Waste management documentation copies of consignment notes, receipts etc. - " Confirmation that remedial objectives have been met - Including any evidence that demonstrates whether the remediation objectives have been achieved must be included in the report. - 5.37.

-- 5.38.
 Where longer term monitoring is required, e.g. groundwater or gas monitoring, an interim report should be submitted detailing all the verification work undertaken to date.
-Where the site's remediation criteria have not been met, details of the contingency work must be included as these may comprise further detailed quantitative risk assessment, physical remediation works or mitigation measures. - 5.39.
+Where the site's remediation criteria have not been met, details of the contingency work must be included as these may comprise further detailed quantitative risk assessment, physical remediation works or mitigation measures. - 5.38.
 The report should also detail whether all pollutant linkages have been broken or effectively controlled and whether the site is suitable for its intended use.
 An updated conceptual site model should also be included.